arpansahu/common_readme/AWS Deployment/nginx.md

          Automatic
          ```

-         Same as an entry is needed to be added to complete one time challenge as in previously we did.
+        Same as an entry that needs to be added to complete a time challenge as previously we did.
-       * Check the entry is added successfully or not
+       * Check whether the entry is added successfully or not
          ```
          dig _acme-challenge.arpansahu.me
          ```
-       * Get wildcard certificate
+       * Get a wildcard certificate
          ```
          sudo certbot certonly \
          --manual \